theturboturnip/turnip_text/notes/syntax.md

 - A string, float, int or instance of `Inline`
     - If the parser was in *block mode*, the coerced `Inline` is placed in a `Paragraph` and parser enters *inline mode*
 - An instance of `Block`, which is only allowed in *block mode* and is emitted into the enclosing `BlockScope`
-- An instance of `Header`, which is only allowed in *top-level block mode* and creates a new `DocSegment`.
+- An instance of `Header`, which is only allowed in *block mode* and creates a new `DocSegment`.
+TODO rewrite the header bit

+TODO restructure - introduce code as something that modifies a block scope, then note that the block scope it emits is fully flattened?

 TODO emitting header, weight must fit in signed int64